Piyush-Kumar-25/Trinova-s-GenAI-Project/README.md

 ---

 # 💡 The Solution
-TRINOVA AI Tutor is an intelligent learning system that:
+TRINOVA Shiksha AI is an intelligent learning system that:

 - Retrieves only the most relevant parts of a document using semantic search
 - Applies Context Pruning to remove unnecessary information